-- (14) In the beginning of the questionnaire the investigator should include simple which will questions put the and build healthy relationship respondent at ease up а between the investigator and the respondent. - (15) Questions seeking the advice of the respondent may be given in the beginning of a questionnaire. - (16) The general lay out or physical appearance of the questionnaire is very significant.
+- (14) In the beginning of the questionnaire the investigator should include simple questions which will put the respondent a t e a s e and build up a healthy relationship between the investigator and the respondent. - (15) Questions seeking the advice of the respondent may be given in the beginning of a questionnaire. - (16) The general lay out or physical appearance of the questionnaire is very significant.
 Questionnaire without a descent layout and proper planning may bring problems of response frequently.
 Therefore, the paper used for printing of questionnaire should be of good quality.
 It should provide a proper margin.
-In between different questions, title and columns, there must be a reasonable space. - (17) Items should be arranged in specific categories to ensure easy and accurate responses and to help the respondent to give better justice to any category at a time. - (18) Descriptive adjectives and adverbs that have no agreed upon meanings, (for example, words like frequently, occasionally, rarely etc.) should be avoided far as as possible. - (19) Double negatives, for example, "Don't you disapprove of forced discipline?", should be avoided. - The questions should adequate number of (20)carry alternatives.
-Questions which inadequate number carry of for married ? alternatives, example, "Are you Yes/No"-should be avoided. - (21) A good questionnaire should facilitate easy tabulation, interpretation of data.
-It is advisable summary and to pre-construct tabulation sheet, anticipating how the а data and interpreted, will be tabulated before the final of questionnaire upon.
-This will help form is decided in avoiding ambiguity in the questionnaire.
+In between different questions, title and columns, there must be a reasonable space. - (17) Items should be arranged in specific categories to ensure easy and accurate responses and to help the respondent to give better justice to any category at a time. - and adverbs (18) Descriptive adjectives that have no agreed upon meanings, (for example, words like frequently, occasionally, rarely etc.) should be avoided as far as possible. - (19) Double negatives, for example, "Don't you disapprove of forced discipline?", should be avoided. - (20)The auestions should adequate number of alternatives.
+Ouestions carry which inadequate number of alternatives, carry for example, "Are you ?
+Yes/No"-should be avoided. married - (21) A good questionnaire should facilitate tabulation, summary and easy interpretation of data.
+It is advisable to pre-construct tabulation sheet, anticipating how the data will be tabulated and interpreted, before the final form of questionnaire decided is upon.
+This will help in avoiding ambiguity in the questionnaire.

-• Construction of questionnaire, Concept, types of question, question format and sequence of questions:
+Construction of questionnaire, Concept, types of question, question format and sequence of questions: